GitHub

 Rubber Duck Thursdays!

-Open Source Friday with Unity-MCP
+Open Source Friday with Spec-Kit

 Rubber Duck Thursdays!

-Open Source Friday with Mastra
+Open Source Friday with Remotion

 Get daily AI recaps from